ajay-dhangar/algo/docs/greedy-algorithms/prims-algorithm.md

 ---
 id: prims-algorithm
-title: Prim's Algorithm
+title:"Prim's Algorithm"
-sidebar_label: Prim's Algorithm
+sidebar_label: "Prim's Algorithm"
 description: "Explore Prim's algorithm, a minimum spanning tree algorithm that starts with a single vertex and expands the MST one edge at a time."
 tags: [dsa, algorithms, graph algorithms, minimum spanning tree]
 ---